zdeguzm53/CircuitPython/README.md

 CircuitPython assignments

 button_lcd:
-   an lcd displays the number of button presses a switch determines if the count is increasing or decreasing
+   an lcd displays the number of button presses, a switch determines if the count is increasing or decreasing

 captouch_servo:
-   servo spins a certain direction depending on which wire is being touched if no wire is touched then it stays still
+   servo spins a certain direction depending on which wire is being touched, if no wire is touched then it stays still

 fading_led:
    code uses a pwm to fade an led

 photointerrupter:
-   keeps track on the number of times a photointerrupter has been blocked displays the count every four seconds
+   keeps track on the number of times a photointerrupter has been blocked, displays the count every four seconds

 rgb: